-- to prove your identity when receiving care in a hospital or outpatients' department by means of a driver's licence, passport, Dutch identity card or an aliens document (proof of ID as referred to in the Compulsory Identification Act (Wet op de identificatieplicht)); - to ask the care provider treating you to notify the medical advisor of the reason for treatment if the medical advisor requests such notification: - to cooperate with our medical advisor or employees in obtaining all the information they need to check the execution of the public healthcare insurance; - to promptly inform us of all facts and circumstances that may be of importance to the correct execution of the public healthcare insurance, including moving house, births, deaths, changes to IBAN, divorce, termination of participation in a collectivity or any facts or circumstances that have caused or may cause your public healthcare insurance to end.
+- to prove your identity when receiving care in a hospital or outpatients' department by means of a driver's licence, passport, Dutch identity card or an aliens document (proof of ID as referred to in the Compulsory Identification Act (Wet op de identificatieplicht)); - to ask the care provider treating you to notify the medical advisor of the reason for treatment if the medical advisor requests such notification; - to cooperate with our medical advisor or employees in obtaining all the information they need to check the execution of the public healthcare insurance; - to promptly inform us of all facts and circumstances that may be of importance to the correct execution of the public healthcare insurance, including moving house, births, deaths, changes to IBAN, divorce, termination of participation in a collectivity or any facts or circumstances that have caused or may cause your public healthcare insurance to end.

-If you (the insured party/policyholder) do not comply with the duty of disclosure referred to in this article and in the other insurance conditions, you are not entitled to the care if our interests are harmed by this.
+If you (insured party/policyholder) fail to meet the information requirements set out in this article and the other insurance conditions, you are not entitled to the care if this is detrimental to our interests.